GoodnessJames/alx-low_level_programming/0x0D-preprocessor/README.md

 ## Task 2

-The function in file (2-main.c) prints the name of the file it was compiled from, followed by a new line using the standard library.
+The function in this file (2-main.c) prints the name of the file it was compiled from, followed by a new line using the standard library.

 ## Task 3